bedecarroll/blog/content/posts/2013-12-16-the-internet-fishing-trawler-unit-test-your-infra-edition.md

   the guest operating system, all those super fancy application metrics will no doubt need an agent.

-- SDNCentral has an article on an idea which I’m assuming would have been floating around for awhile now, [merge NVGRE and VXLAN](http://www.sdncentral.com/sdn-blog/nvgre-merge-vxlan/2013/12/).
+- SDNCentral has an article on an idea which I'm assuming would have been floating around for awhile now, [merge NVGRE and VXLAN](http://www.sdncentral.com/sdn-blog/nvgre-merge-vxlan/2013/12/).
 By the looks of things the battle was fought and NVGRE lost.